jboss-developer/jboss-wfk-quickstarts/README.md

 ### Verify the Quickstarts Build with One Command
 -------------------------------------------------

 You can verify the quickstarts build using one command.
-However, quickstarts that have complex dependencies must be skipped.
-For example, the _jax-rs-client_ quickstart is a RESTEasy client that depends on the deployment of the _helloworld-rs_ quickstart.
-As noted above, the root `pom.xml` file defines a `complex-dependencies` profile to exclude these quickstarts from the root build process.

 To build the quickstarts:

 1. Do not start the JBoss EAP server.
 2. Open a command prompt and navigate to the root directory of the quickstarts.
-3. Use this command to build the quickstarts that do not have complex dependencies:
+3. Use this command to build the quickstarts:

    * If you have configured the Maven settings :

-            mvn clean install '-Pdefault,!complex-dependencies'
+            mvn clean install

    * If you have NOT configured the Maven settings :

-            mvn clean install '-Pdefault,!complex-dependencies' -s QUICKSTART_HOME/settings.xml
+            mvn clean install -s QUICKSTART_HOME/settings.xml

 _Note_: If you see a `java.lang.OutOfMemoryError: PermGen space` error when you run this command, increase the memory by typing the following command for your operating system, then try the above command again.